Hritikror/qp-assessment-groceryApp/README.md

 ## Description

 * Setup DB configuration in .env file
 * Use Postman to test api.
-More details found in documentation.txt file
+More details found in documentation.md file

 ## Installation